 Going back to the root of your relationship and engaging in physical connectedness can be refreshing for a relationship lacking intimacy.
 Sit next to or across from your partner.
 Place your hands together and close your eyes.
 For a few minutes, take the time to feel your partner’s hands and “see” every detail.
 In the rush of day-to-day activities, couples often forget the small details that make the relationship unique.
 You may choose to engage in this activity by touching other parts of your partner’s body; try not to engage in sexual touching (though this activity most certainly could lead to physical intimacy!).
 Memorize the details of your partner; then practice memorizing their internal characteristics and traits as well.

 5. “5 Things…”

 Have you tried the Conversational Connection activity and cannot seem to find anything to talk about?
 Try the “5 Things…” method!
 Take turns choosing a topic, or perhaps put a number of topics in a jar to retrieve when conversation dulls.
 For example, you may choose “5 things that made me smile today” or “5 things I would have rather been doing besides sitting at work.”
-This particularly activity can help liven conversation between partners and perhaps even provide you with insight about interests or characteristics you did not already know!
+This particular activity can help liven conversation between partners and perhaps even provide you with insight into interests or characteristics you did not already know!

 6. Hug like there’s no tomorrow